-- Cognitive Domain Failure on any of three cognitive domains - AND Definite Global Cognitive Decline from visit 5 to visit 6.
+- Cognitive Domain Failure on any of three cognitive domains - AND Definite Global Cognitive Decline from visit 6 to visit 7 or visit 5 to visit 7 in the absence of visit 6 data.

 Cognitive Domain Failure is defined in Section 2.2.a.

-Definite Global Cognitive Decline from visit 5 to visit 6 is defined in section 2.2.b.
+Definite Global Cognitive Decline from visit 6 to visit 7 or visit 5 to visit 7 in the absence of visit 6 data is defined in section 2.2.b.